‘Almost impossible': Inside Biden's uphill battle to win the backing of key anti-Trump Republicans

 Everyone else

-While some of the key players in Bidenland are busy courting individual Republicans, others parts of Biden's team are designing ways to connect with the thousands of disillusioned Haley supporters across the country.
+While some of the key players in Bidenland are busy courting individual Republicans, other parts of Biden's team are designing ways to connect with disillusioned Haley supporters across the country.

 The Biden campaign recently launched an advertisement encouraging Haley's supporters to back Biden instead of Trump.
-A political action committee called "Haley Voters for Biden" is trying to convince Haley voters to back Biden over Trump, according to Semafor.
+A political action committee called "Haley Voters for Biden" is also trying to persuade Haley voters to support Biden, according to Semafor.

 The effort to convert opposition to Trump into support for Biden comes at a crucial time for the president, who may need these voters and their donations to win reelection in November.

-A Real Clear Politics polling average showed Biden and Trump in a virtual tie in the race for the White House Thursday.
+A Real Clear Politics polling average on Thursday showed Biden and Trump in a virtual tie in the race for the White House.

 If the Biden campaign can convert individual anti-Trump VIPs into Biden supporters, how they did it could hold important lessons for team Biden down the road.